redecentralize/alternative-internet/README.md

 * [Yaap it !](http://yaap.it/) is another client-side encrypted burn-after-reading sharing service.
 It's written in JavaScript and you can install it on you own server: https://github.com/SeyZ/yaapit

 * [Airlock](https://github.com/slothbag/Airlock) A decentralized dropbox / mega upload style app.
 Uses a combination of Ethereum and IPFS to index and list content

+* [Beaker Browser](https://beakerbrowser.com/) an experimental browser for exploring the p2p web.

 * [Cactus player](https://bitbucket.org/cactusplayer/cactusplayer/src/master/) Decentralized P2P Music Player - main site has gone, but linking to source in case someone wants to know how it worked.